btkrausen/hashicorp/terraform/Hands-On Labs/Section 10 - Understand Terraform Cloud Capabilities/03 - Terraform_Cloud_Workspaces.md

 The state data in a workspace can also be shared with other workspaces in the organization as a data source.
 That's helpful if you decide to refactor your Terraform code into separate workspaces, but you need to pass information between them.

-To isoloate our production deployment from our development, let's create a new workspace for our production infrastructure named: `devops-aws-myapp-prod`
+To isolate our production deployment from our development, let's create a new workspace for our production infrastructure named: `devops-aws-myapp-prod`

 1. Select `New Workspace` and choose the `CLI-driven workflow`
 2. Give the workspace a name of `devops-aws-myapp-prod`